They’re VERY different!

-Some students do feel that the US offer more opportunities for PhD students in academia as well as jobs.
-This is true for the US has many more universities offering teaching position as well as many more companies offering jobs to PhD students.
-However, you will have to hustle to find a great job after your PhD, whether you do your PhD from the US or the UK.
-Within academic, there are more qualified applicants than the jobs.
-In companies, few people have PhD and your challenge will be to explain them your skills and research area.
+Some students feel that the US offers more opportunities to PhD students in academia as well as jobs.
+This can be true as the US has many universities offering teaching positions as well as companies offering jobs to PhD students.
+However, irrespective of whether you earn your PhD from Europe or the US, some experts say you may have to hustle to find a great job after your PhD.

 #8 Different stipend (salary)

-For most PhDs in UK (and Europe), stipend (or salary) comes centrally from the universities or from Government research organizations.
-These stipends (or salaries) may be limited to only 3 years duration of PhD.
+For most PhDs in the UK (and Europe), stipend (or salary) comes centrally from the universities or from Government research organizations.
+These stipends (or salaries) may be limited to only 3 years.

-In the US, stipend (or salary) comes directly from your supervisor without any limitation of the duration of PhD.
-Unlike big US universities, there are fewer TA responsibilities for PhD in the UK universities.
+In the US, stipend (or salary) comes directly from your supervisor without any limitation on the duration of the PhD.
+Unlike in big US universities, there are fewer TA responsibilities for PhD students in UK universities.

-In may cases, you don’t need to pay tax on your income as a graduate students in the UK (and Europe).
+In many cases, you don’t need to pay tax on your income as a graduate student in the UK (and Europe).

 #9 Less publications

-In the UK, you have less chances of getting many publications.
+In the UK, you have less chances of getting published.
 Your time is more focused on your thesis document.

 #10 Less chance of faculty position afterwards